rozek/node-red-obniz-neopixel-matrix-test/README.md

 ### Start-up the Obniz Board ###

+After powering up the obniz board, you will have set-up a Wifi connection (as desribed in the board's instruction manual) and - once the board has established a connection to its server - configure board access in the [obniz developer's console](https://obniz.com/console/devices): simply "+ Add device", choose your board type...

 ### Connect the WS2812 LED String ###

 In this example, the WS2812 "data in" wire is connected to pin 4 of the obniz board.
 If you prefer a different pin, you may do so by modifying the "obniz function" nodes accordingly.